anatcaramba/LTL-SAT-Solver-by-Reynolds-Tableaux/README.md

 # Tests

+There are several tests in the subfolder, many of which were written during programming to ensure that the functions in "func.ml" were well written.

+To execute all the tests, run the command

+`dune exec tableaux/test_prog.exe`

 We have created a sequence of formulas that exhibits the worst-case performance of the solver.
-Since the procedure is PSPACE-complete (add reference?), ...
+It corresponds to the "exponential case" test.
+The formula in the test case only has 5 nested operators, however we have tested up to 13 nestings, by recursively taking the disjunction of twice the formula with n-1 nestings.
+Since the procedure is PSPACE-complete (add reference?), we would expect an exponential time in functions of the number of nestings in the worst case, which is what we seem to get.
+This is normal, as adding a nesting doubles the number of leaves.
+A table and a graph in the report mentioned earlier bring further evidence of this fact.